 - Take duck out of smoker and set up BS for hot smoking.
 For hot smoking, leave the vent 90% open, and bring the cabinet temperature up to 210°F.

-- When setting up the smoker to hot smoke make sure the “V” pan is positioned correctly and place the meat carefully to ensure the significant amount of fat that runs off is channeled correctly into the water bowl.
+- When setting up the smoker to hot smoke, make sure the “V” pan is positioned correctly.
+Place the meat carefully to ensure the significant amount of fat that runs off is channeled correctly into the water bowl.
 Duck fat is highly flammable !!!

 - While cabinet is preheating, lightly rub a bit of sea salt and black pepper on the skin side of the duck breasts.
-(Optional, other spices could be used.)
+(Optional, you can use other spices)

-- After applying the smoke continue to cook.
-I cooked them to an internal temperature 160°F although USDA recommends 165°F. I was happy to cut it back a bit as I knew the source of my breasts and how they had been handled!
+- After applying the smoke, continue to cook.
+I cooked them to an internal temperature 160°F although USDA recommends 165°F. I was happy to cut it back a bit as I knew the source of my breasts and the way they had handled them.

-- Heat up a metal skillet on the hob (stove top or range) to a medium high heat, flash pan fry the duck breasts skin side down for 2 – 3 minutes.
-Approximately 20 ml fat came off per fillet, discard excess fat between batches.
+- Heat up a metal skillet on the hob (stove top or range) to a medium high heat.
+Flash pan fry the duck breasts skin side down for 2 – 3 minutes.
+Approximately 20 ml fat came off per fillet, so discard excess fat between batches.

 - Slice the duck breast into thin slices and vacuum seal.